Tanikawa Kotosuga: Biography

 Tanikawa was the eldest son of a physician in Ano District, Ise Province (now part of the city of Tsu, Mie).
 He went to Kyoto to study medicine, and became a disciple of Matsuoka Gentatsu (1668-1746), Matsuoka Yūen (1701-83), and Tamaki Masahide (1670-1736), but during his stay in Kyoto became a follower of Suika Shintoism.
 He also studied the Man'yōshū under Higuchi Munetake, a disciple of kokugaku scholar Imai Jikan (1657-1723) and waka poetry under Prince Arisugawa Yorihito.

 After returning to Mie, Tanigawa opened the Tanigawajuku academy to spread his kokugaku and Shintoist philosophies while practicing medicine.
 He collated the texts of the ancient chronicle Nihon Shoki and published an annotated 35-volume version called the “Nihon shoki tsūshō” in 1751.
 Motoori Norinaga (1730-1801) was much impressed by this work, and hereafter the two scholars corresponded regularly.
 Tanigawa is also known for his “Wakun no shiori” the first Japanese dictionary arranged in order of the Japanese syllabary.
 It was completed in 1775, shortly before his death.
 It consists of ninety-three volumes and the entire work was not published until 1887.

 Residence

 The Tanikawa Kotosuga Former Residence (谷川士清旧宅, Tanikawa Kotosuga kyū-taku) in the Hatchō neighborhood of Tsu survives.
-It is a simple two-story townhouse with a north-facing stile roof, which was built or renovated in 1775, and dismantled and repaired in 1979.
+It is a simple two-story townhouse with a north-facing style roof, which was built or renovated in 1775, and dismantled and repaired in 1979.
 The house is located on the west side of the city of Tsu, along the Iga Kaidō ancient highway that connects Tsu with Iga Ueno.
 It was designated a National Historic Site in 1967.
 The building now serves as a museum, with biographical displays and copies of his works.
 It is located a three-minute walk from the "Tsu Kōkōmae" bus stop on the Mie Kotsu Bus from the Kintetsu Nagoya Line Tsu-shimmachi Station.